10 Best Dumbbell Back Exercises To Build Mass and Strength

 Dumbbell back workouts strengthen your back muscles from your traps to your spine.

-The movements target your erector spinae, latissimus dorsi, rhomboids, serratus, and trapezius muscles, all of which are involved in achieving your back goals.”
+The movements target your erector spinae, latissimus dorsi, rhomboids, serratus, and trapezius muscles, all involved in achieving your back goals.”

 How do you use dumbbells to work your mid back?

 Your “mid-back” consists of your lats, traps, and rhomboids.
-You can do single arm rows or close grip dumbbell rows and Incline row to target your middle back with dumbbells.
+You can do single-arm rows or close-grip dumbbell rows and Incline rows to target your middle back with dumbbells.

 How do you use dumbbells to work your lower back?